SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 Barak Obama --- dare I say it?
 Yes, a nazi enabler.

 **Obama:**  "Bailed out Wall Street, just say 'thank you'.
-For the rest of you folks on the street, we've run out of our own scorepoints folks, sorry."
+For the rest of you folks on main street, we've run out of our own scorepoints folks, sorry."

 IRL I am a pretty docile meek sort of peaceful dude, I never swear or